How to Just Say No to Binge Spending

 Don’t let emotions steer you into buying things you don’t need or can’t afford.
 Know the warning signs and follow these tips.

-A client recently confided in me, expressing concern over her mother's string of bad luck.
+A client once confided in me, expressing concern over her mother's string of bad luck.

 Her mom was distraught over learning that her two-day hospital day was denied by her insurance.
 In addition, she had a bug problem and her landlord forced her to pay half of the cost for an exterminator.
 While she knew the mounting bills were around the corner, she decided to splurge on new furniture.

 This type of buying is known as emotional shopping.
 There are many reasons why people make certain purchases, from avoidance, comfort, love/admiration, jealousy or just out of habit.
 People can be tempted to reach for their credit cards, but before swiping, look at the facts.